Forensic photography: Impression photography

-In addition, it is suggested that these impression images be recorded in camera RAW, although the photographer may decide to edit via Photoshop or another editing software.
-That will create a TIFF image, but increase the quality of the image.

 Mug shots

 Mug shots are taken for individuals who have been charged with a crime, and once one is created, it is automatically entered into a master database with any existing information on that individual.
 To maintain consistent quality, standardized lighting, background, and distance is required.
 In addition to associating file information, physical features (e.g., hair and eye colour, facial hair, tattoos, etc.) are also associated and an appropriate photo line-up is required.